lucaong/lucaongaro.eu/source/blog/2018-07-31-delayed-jobs-with-rails-and-rabbitmq.html.markdown

 ## Wrapping up

-RabbitMQ is an excellent messaging queue system (although merit and demerit, when speaking about technologies, is
+RabbitMQ is an excellent messaging queue system (although merits and demerits, when speaking about technologies, are
 [always contextual](/blog/2017/11/13/on-software-engineering-and-trade-offs.html),
 so be skeptical of anyone saying "if you don't use X, you're doing it wrong").
 Sneakers offers a nice adapter to use RabbitMQ as a backend for `ActiveJob` in